Live Beta

 Five Harmonies in Depth

-When Empathy is off-center, it looks different depending on direction.
+When Affectivity is off-center, it looks different depending on direction.
 Under (Closing + Numb): the person becomes impermeable to feeling.
 Grief meets a blank stare.
 Over (Flooding + Hypersensitive): the person absorbs every feeling in the vicinity without filter.
 Others’ sadness becomes their sadness.
-Empathy is not sympathy or compassion in the colloquial sense — it is the gate on feeling, open or shut.
+Affectivity is not sympathy or compassion in the colloquial sense — it is the gate on feeling, open or shut.

 The distinction from willpower matters.
-Agency is the capacity to complete the circuit from cognition to behavior, not the force applied to push through resistance.
-A person who knows for five years that they want to leave their job, has planned the transition, saved money — and has not resigned — has Agency Under.
+Articulation is the capacity to complete the circuit from cognition to behavior, not the force applied to push through resistance.
+A person who knows for five years that they want to leave their job, has planned the transition, saved money — and has not resigned — has Articulation Under.
 The channel from knowing to doing is frozen.

 Belonging — Bond x Relational

 Belonging is the capacity to feel truly part of something: a family, a community, a friendship.
-Where Intimacy lets people in and Attunement sees them clearly, Belonging is about being held over time.
+Where Intimacy lets people in and Regard sees them clearly, Belonging is about being held over time.

 A person with Belonging Under feels chronically outside — present in groups but never quite of them.
 They may have relationships and read people well and still feel like an outsider everywhere.
 The experience is not loneliness (which can exist with intact Belonging) but rootlessness.
 A person with Belonging Over disappears into the group.
 Opinions, preferences, and identity are determined by the collective.
 Leaving or disagreeing feels like annihilation.